 - Monitor and review the progress of research activities undertaken at AEIOU

-In addition to the Research Advisory Group, AEIOU Foundation is a key funding partner of the Autism Cooperative Research Centre, the world’s first national cooperative research effort focussed on Autism, which takes a whole-of-life approach to Autism Spectrum Disorder, from focussing on diagnosis, education and adult life.
+In addition to the Autism and Research Innovation Committee, AEIOU Foundation is a key funding partner of the Autism Cooperative Research Centre, the world’s first national cooperative research effort focussed on Autism, which takes a whole-of-life approach to Autism Spectrum Disorder, from focussing on diagnosis, education and adult life.

-If you have an interest in research, and would like to know more about the Research Advisory Group, please email Dr Madonna Tucker.
+If you have an interest in research, and would like to know more about the AEIOU Research and Innovation Committee, please email Dr Madonna Tucker.

-To read an overview of the team, download our flyer.
+To read an overview of the team, view our flyer.

 To propose a research project, or advertise for participants in a study you're currently conducting, please download and submit this form.
-Once received, the proposal will be discussed with the Research Advisory Group monthly meeting.
+Once received, the proposal will be discussed with the AEIOU Research and Innovation Committee at its monthly meeting.

 To read published research articles or economic reports created or commissioned by AEIOU Foundation click here.